dozingcat/RustyHearts/README.md

 # RustyHearts

+NOTE: This project is not maintained.
+Its replacement is [Cards With Cats](https://github.com/dozingcat/CardsWithCats), which is a Flutter app with similar AI logic, more features, and a much more convenient development and build process.
+This was an experiment to see if it's possible to create an Android app with Rust on the back end and Python on the front end; the answer is "sort of, but you probably shouldn't".

 Hearts card game with AI in Rust and front end in Python.

 To play a round from the command line: